Oregon Writing Festival

 - Cultivating a love of writing in students and teachers

-- Honoring the work outstanding student writers
+- Honoring the work of outstanding student writers

 - Connecting student writers with Oregon authors and other student writers